openbmc/hiomapd/Documentation/mbox_protocol.md

 		window is of course preferred and should correspond to the default size returned in the GET_MBOX_INFO command.

-		If this command returns successfully then the window which the host requested is the active window.
+		If this command returns successfully then the created window is the active window.
 If it fails then there is	no active window.

 Command:
 	CLOSE_WINDOW